arunpn/mortar-pagerank/README.md

 ## Convergence Threshold

 Pagerank is an iterative algorithm where each run uses the previous run's results.
-It stops when the maximum difference of a user's pagerank from one iteration to the next is less than (CONVERGENCE\_FACTOR / number\_of\_nodes).
+It stops when the maximum difference of a user's pagerank from one iteration to the next is less than the CONVERGENCE\_FACTOR.